 Cavity and tooth fillings are required because of the deterioration of holes left in the tooth due to tooth decay.
 Left unchecked, the decay will continue to spread and damage the tooth.
 During the filling procedure, dentists clean away the decay inside the cavity, usually with a drill to prevent further damage.
 But this doesn’t fix the damage that has already been created, so a filling is necessary.
 The intent of the filling is to replace the part of the tooth that is missing or destroyed by tooth decay.
 The dentist molds the filling to match the shape of the surrounding tooth, which restores the strength and integrity of the tooth and prevents further decay from happening.

 How long does a dental sealant last?

 Dental sealants have been used and proven to be effective since the 1970s.
-They are mainly placed on chewing surfaces and are effective in in preventing tooth decay.
-The lifespan of sealants varies, but many last years.
-If the sealant wears off, new sealant can be applied.
-It is important to note that sealants only protect the surface of the tooth.
-Using fluoride and other preventative cleaning practices will still help protect all surfaces of a tooth from decay and cavities.
+They are mainly placed on chewing surfaces and are effective in preventing tooth decay.
+Their lifespan can vary, but many last years—and it is possible to place a new sealant on a tooth if the sealant wears off.
+It is important to note that sealants only protect the surface of the tooth they are placed on.
+Using fluoride and other preventative cleaning practices will still help protect all the surfaces of the tooth from decay and cavities.

 What types of filling materials are available?

 There are several types of materials available that are used for fillings, which include gold, porcelain, silver amalgam (which consists of mercury mixed with silver, tin, zinc and copper), tooth-colored plastic and composite resin fillings.
 There is also a material that contains glass particles and is known as glass ionomer.
 This material is used in ways similar to the use of composite resin fillings.
 Which type is used depends on your dentist, the extent and location of your tooth decay, and sometimes, your insurance coverage.

 Should I have tooth sensitivity after a filling?